vikbehal/Explore/Power BI/Day 5.md

   -Informatica
   -SSIS
   -Power Query (Power BI)
-**Note: This concludes Power Query**
 5. Data Source -> Data Flows -> (Data Set -> Data Modeling ->) Build Reports
   -Do specific calculations in reports (Visualizations).
-This way your data model will be generic enough to build multiple reports.
+This way your data model will be generic enough to build multiple reports. **Note: This concludes Power Query**
+### Modeling Data
+(This is one of the complex module in Power BI e.g. DAX)
+  -Data Model is a collection of tables with fields and relationship between those tables
+  -IN RDBS, we usually have multiple tables and we denormalize data (flatten data)
+  -In Power BI, there is no need to flatten data (There are some exceptions though).
+You let Power BI do it using relationships
+  -Data Types, Fact and dimension tables (create start schema in model), Cross filtering, Reduce size of dataset
+  -Fact and dimension tables - Main (fact) table is at the center (e.g. Sales) and then every other table is like ray (e.g. Customer)
+  Note: In Datawarehousing you would usually use [Star or Snowflake schema](https://techdifferences.com/wp-content/uploads/2017/12/Untitled1.jpg)

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)